-Co-ops and proprietary leases
+Co-ops and Proprietary Leases

 Approximately 75% of apartments available for sale in New York City are in cooperative buildings (or “Co-ops”).
 Ownership in a co-op apartment is NOT the same as owning a condominium apartment or owning a single-family home.
 Specifically, when a buyer is purchasing a co-op apartment, they are not buying real property.
-Instead, they are buying shares in a corporation.
+Instead, they are buying shares in a cooperative corporation.
 Upon buying the shares, the buyer becomes a shareholder.
 In return, the corporation and shareholder enter into a document called a proprietary lease, where the shareholder becomes a tenant in the building.
 The larger the co-op apartment, the more shares the buyer owns in the cooperative building/corporation.

 When purchasing your apartment, your lawyer will advise you to examine the “offering plan” for the building.
 This document is typically over 100 pages and is drafted by the sponsor.
 The sponsor is the entity that is constructing the cooperative building or converting the building.
-This document contains information for the shareholders, including but not limited to the original offering plan, initial engineer’s report for the building, original terms of sale, legal description of the property, the Proprietary Lease, and the By-Laws for the corporation, etc. If you are a current shareholder in a cooperative apartment, without a doubt, your lawyer spent time reviewing this document before your closing.
+This document contains information for the shareholders, including but not limited to the original offering plan, initial engineer’s report for the building, original terms of sale, legal description of the property, the proprietary lease, and the by-laws for the corporation, etc. If you are a current shareholder in a cooperative apartment, without a doubt, your lawyer spent time reviewing this document before your closing.
 After closing, you should have obtained a copy for your records; if not, your bank and lawyer should have a copy.

-The job of the cooperative building is to inspect shareholders’ apartments and give them advice and guidance on how to maintain their apartment.
+The job of the cooperative building is to inspect shareholders’ apartments and give them advice and guidance on how to maintain their apartments.
 On the other hand, it is the shareholder’s responsibility to maintain their apartment.
 For example, if the shareholder has a leaky pipe, it is the responsibility of the shareholders to call a plumber.
-Overall many co-ops may inspect apartments to check for violations, leaks or to investigate complaints further.
+Overall many co-ops may inspect apartments to check for violations, leaks, or to investigate complaints further.
 For example, a shareholder who resides below you may complain about a bathroom leak.
-As such the cooperative may inspect your apartment to see if your apartment is the cause of the leak.
+As such, the cooperative may inspect your apartment to see if your apartment is the cause of the leak.
 Upon inspection, the cooperative may discover that you need new grout or caulk in your bathroom.
 In this instance, the shareholder may instruct the Super to perform these repairs, and the shareholder will be billed back for them.
 Additionally, if the shareholder’s negligence has caused some damage to the apartment below, the shareholder is responsible.
-This is the reason why shareholders are required to carry insurance in their apartment.
+This is the reason why shareholders are required to carry insurance in their apartments.

 While it is true that the shareholder owns the interior space of the apartment, the rules are not so clear-cut when it comes to renovating that space.
 Specifically, if a shareholder wants to renovate or alter his or her residence, he or she may have to make structural changes that may affect the main structure of the building, as well as the legal status of the building, according to the New York City Department of Buildings.